jrodl3r/unorderedlist/README.md

 2. Click Download to install the [Chrome Extension](https://chrome.google.com/webstore/detail/unorderedlist/jehhmlpdedncbbemoncbfabfaongchma)
 3. Click the Chrome Button to add/edit your list name

-All set, you're good to go... :beers:
+All set.
+You're good to go! :beers:

 _(Chrome will sync to your other desktops by default.)_